 Let’s have a look at some of the major players in the ecommerce market and what they have to offer.

-Shopify is one of the best known of all the ecommerce brands and is easy to use, allowing you to design a professional looking website with minimal expertise.
-There are a range of templates to get you started quickly, or you can design a site from scratch.
+Shopify is one of the best known of all the ecommerce brands and is easy to use, allowing you to design a professional-looking website with minimal expertise.
+There is a range of templates to get you started quickly, or you can design a site from scratch.
 This ease of use doesn’t compromise Shopify’s extensive functionality.
-These include a useful dashboard, as well as real time analytics and a whole bunch of useful reports.
+These include a useful dashboard, as well as real-time analytics and a whole bunch of useful reports.

 In addition to selling directly from the Shopify platform, it can help you to produce listings for eBay, Amazon Marketplace and Facebook.
 There are multiple secure payment options available on the Shopify platform including PayPal and Bitcoin.
 In addition, comprehensive analytics options enable you to keep a close eye on how your online store is performing.